Adequate cues and a dash of rewards can go a long way towards persuading employees to adopt and maintain healthy behaviours.

 There’s an analogy to be made with New Year’s resolutions, which we all love to make but promptly drop.
 Our resolutions tend to concern things that are “good for us” in the long-term, such as exercising to “improve our health” or saving money to “grow our retirement fund”.
 We rarely choose resolutions that we can sustain – instead we focus on the most challenging ones.
 We also fail to consider how our beloved habits may hamper our willingness to follow through with our new goals.

 Furthermore, we rarely think of our resolutions in scientific terms.
-That is, we don’t necessarily think of applying techniques that have been proven to improve the possibility of success.
+That is, we don’t necessarily think of applying techniques that have been proven to improve the odds of success.
 In the organisational field, what if employers used such techniques to help their staff conquer the evils of smoking, stress, inactivity and obesity?